DUI Attorney in Jacksonville FL

 Fighting DUI Charges in Florida for Years

 Were you arrested for driving under the influence (DUI) in the Jacksonville area?
 Get an experienced and aggressive Jacksonville DUI attorney.
 At the Law Offices of Jason K.S.
-Porter, P.A., our proven defense team can provide sound advice and guidance to protect you from the maximum penalties.
+Porter, P.A., our Jacksonville DUI lawyer and legal team can provide sound advice and guidance to protect you from the maximum penalties.

 There is much at stake after one has been arrested for driving while intoxicated.
 A conviction can mean a suspended license, heavy fines and even imprisonment.
-The outcome of your case rests heavily on the attorney that you choose to represent you in your case.
+The outcome of your case rests heavily on the DUI attorney that you choose to represent you in your case.
 For this reason, we encourage you to give our firm a call as soon as possible.

 - 90+ years of combined legal experience

 - Three members of our firm are former DUI prosecutors

 - Former law enforcement officer and DMV DUI hearing officer on staff